mexchy1000/dicomclaw/README.md

 ## Why DICOMclaw?

-Traditional PET/CT workflows involve switching between multiple tools — viewers, segmentation software, spreadsheets, and reporting systems. **DICOMclaw unifies everything into a single interactive workspace** where you converse with an AI agent that sees what you see, operates directly on your imaging data, and presents results back into the viewer in real time.
+Traditional fusion image workflows involve switching between multiple tools — viewers, segmentation software, spreadsheets, and reporting systems. **DICOMclaw unifies everything into a single interactive workspace** where you converse with an AI agent that sees what you see, operates directly on your imaging data, and presents results back into the viewer in real time.

 > *"Segment the liver and calculate SUV"* → The agent plans, segments, quantifies, overlays the result on your viewer, and summarizes — all in one conversation turn.